analogdevicesinc/VSCode-Maxim/userguide.md

 ### 1 - Install Software Requirements
 First, ensure you have met the Software [Requirements](https://github.com/MaximIntegratedTechSupport/VSCode-Maxim#requirements) listed in the readme.
 This includes VS Code itself, the correct SDK for your microcontroller, and the official C/C++ extension for VS Code.

 If you're not sure which SDK to use for your platform, see the [readme](https://github.com/MaximIntegratedTechSupport/VSCode-Maxim/blob/main/readme.md#requirements).

-It's recommended to install all of the SDK components and use the default installation path.
+It's recommended to install all of the SDK components (Eclipse is optional) and use the default installation path.  **On Linux**:  Do not select "Eclipse".

 ![MaximSDK Installer Image](https://raw.githubusercontent.com/MaximIntegratedTechSupport/VSCode-Maxim/main/img/MaximSDK_Installer.JPG)